microsoft/playwright/docs/src/library-python.md

     browser.close()
 ```

 By default, Playwright runs the browsers in headless mode.
-To see the browser UI, pass the `headless=False` flag while launching the browser.
-You can also use [`option: slowMo`] to slow down execution.
+To see the browser UI, set [`option: BrowserType.launch.headless`] option to `False`.
+You can also use [`option: BrowserType.launch.slowMo`] to slow down execution.
 Learn more in the debugging tools [section](./debug.md).

 ```py
 firefox.launch(headless=False, slow_mo=50)